ConnectedLib/connectedlib10/modules/assessment/section-1-0.md

 subsection: one
 ---

-In this introduction, you will learn what mentoring is and how it can support connected learning in the library.
+In this introduction, you will learn what assessment and evaluation are and how they can support connected learning in the library.

 <div class="objectives">
 	<p>After completing this section, you will be able to...</p>